Merchant Refi logo

 • Established businesses needing equipment financing or inventory funding without lengthy traditional bank approval processes

-• Business owners prioritizing personalized service and willingness to speak with a lending specialist over self-service online platforms
+• Business owners prioritizing personalized service and willingness to speak with a lending staff context over self-service online platforms

 Updated 2026-04-30